 Before the pandemic, I hadn’t hiked in years.
 I hadn’t been in the woods—I mean really in the woods—in years.
 It only took one hike over the Moat Mountain range and I was hooked.

-Since then, I’ve been hiking once a week unless an injury or a major life event gets in the way.
-I say ‘major’ because nurturing your thing only works if you make it a priority, putting its importance on the same level as work, family, home, and social obligations.
+At first, pursuing my goal felt weird and selfish and undeserved.
+But I quickly realized: nurturing your thing only works if you make it a priority, putting its importance on the same level as work, family, home, and social obligations.

-Hiking is my thing, and summiting the NE 67 is my adventure.
-It is an exploration of places, challenges, and my individual capacity for hard work.
-It’s also my commitment to self-prioritization, which positively effects my work, my habits, and the people I care about.
+As I worked through the 67, my hiking project morphed into something much bigger than bagging peaks.
+It became an exploration of places, challenges, and my individual capacity for hard work.
+My commitment to self-prioritization began to positively affect my work, my habits, and the people I care about.
+It also made me bolder and braver.

-In addition to providing helpful information about the 67 New England 4000 footers, the goal of She Hikes Mountains is to inspire other women (and men… but especially women) to find the thing that brings them joy and to nurture it boldly, bravely, and unapologetically.
+In addition to providing helpful information about New England’s mountains, the goal of She Hikes Mountains is to inspire other women (and men… but especially women) to find their thing and to nurture it boldly, bravely, and unapologetically.
+I became a Registered Maine Guide with this goal close to my heart.
+For those who want to look for their joy in the woods or at the top of a mountain, I will enthusiastically be your partner in adventure!

 We get one life.
 It is meant to be lived.